PrernaSharma23/ChAIn-Reaction/docs/PR_ANALYSIS_FLOW.md

 1. Receives a GitHub webhook comment event
 2. Extracts the PR diff
+3. Creates AST for Changed Files
-3. Compares against the baseline dependency graph
+4. Compares against the baseline dependency graph
-4. Identifies all potentially impacted nodes
+5. Identifies all potentially impacted nodes
-5. Uses LLM to analyze semantic impact
+6. Uses LLM to analyze semantic impact
-6. Posts findings back as a PR comment
+7. Posts findings back as a PR comment

 ---